steven1174/Python-Projects/SQL/README.md

-# Proyecto 2
+# SQL

-Python Intermediate Course
+SQL commands for EDA